Graduate Diploma of Writing and Literature

 - Credit for prior learning - general

 - Alternate exits

-The Graduate Diploma Writing and Literature is designed to balance theoretical understandings with practical skills development.
-By providing a cross-disciplinary alternative, the Graduate Diploma of Writing and Literature will provide students with the opportunity to draw on the extensive range of units available across these specialisations.
+The Graduate Diploma of Writing and Literature is designed to balance theoretical understandings with practical skills development.
+By providing a cross-disciplinary alternative, the Graduate Diploma of Writing and Literature provides students with the opportunity to draw on the extensive range of units available across a suite of specialisations.

 Fees and charges